Stipend, Top-ups and Tuition

 Living on a grad school budget can be hard!
 If you’re in a research stream and in rotations, your first pay cheques will from the department of Molecular Genetics.
 When you join a lab, you will be paid according to your node.
 For questions about payroll, it is best to contact HR or the Trainee coordinators in your node or research institution.

-Scholarship & awards information: The School of Graduate Studies (SGS)
+Detailed scholarship and awards information can be found on the The School of Graduate Studies (SGS) website.

 The best way to keep up with scholarships is to keep a close eye on your email and watch for award announcements.
-There may also be additional awards specific to your field—try doing some Googling for foundations or funding agencies that support your research and check if they have graduate awards.
+There may also be additional awards specific to your field—try researching foundations or funding agencies that support your work and check if they have graduate awards.
 Remember that it doesn’t hurt to apply!
 Even if it seems like a long shot, the likelihood you will get an award you apply for is always higher than if you didn’t submit at all.
-Finally, make sure you ask your references for their letters well ahead of time!
-It is courtesy to give your references at least 3 weeks notice, with a reminder 1 week prior to the deadline.
+Finally, make sure you ask your references for their letters well ahead of time: it is courtesy to give your references at least 3 weeks notice, with a reminder 1 week prior to the deadline.

 If you want help with your writing, non-credit courses, workshops, and individual consultations are offered by the SGS Writing Centre and the Graduate Centre for Academic Communication (GCAC).